somleng/twilreapi-active_biller/README.md

 [![Build Status](https://travis-ci.org/somleng/twilreapi-active_biller.svg?branch=master)](https://travis-ci.org/somleng/twilreapi-active_biller)

+## DEPRECATION NOTICE

+This has been merged into [Twilreapi](https://github.com/somleng/twilreapi) and is no longer maintained

 This gem contains the default billing interface for [Twilreapi](https://github.com/somleng/twilreapi).
 You can create you own billing logic and inherit from this interface.

 ## Installation